uabrc/uabrc.github.io/docs/data_management/transfer/globus/globus_organization_tutorial.md

 ### How Do I Add a Role to a Guest Collection?

+Role assignments for a Globus Guest Collection allow the collection owner or organization to control what users or groups can do with the collection.
+Each role provides different levels of access and permissions, as described below.

+- **Administrator**: Has full administrative control over the collection, including managing roles and permissions.
+- **Access Manager**: Can manage access permissions for the collection.
+- **Activity Manager**: Can manage and control transfer and activity tasks associated with the collection.
+- **Activity Monitor**: Can view transfer and activity information for the collection.

-Role assignments to a Globus Guest collections help organizations to delegate management responsibilities while maintaining proper access control.
-The table below contains more details about the available roles and their permissions.
+The table below provides more details about the permissions associated with each role.

 {{ read_csv('data_management/transfer/globus/res/globus-organization-roles.csv', keep_default_na=False, colalign=("left","center","center","center")) }}